JeffersonLab/anaGrape/README.md

 3. add "RNDGEN true" in "grape.cards" to use non-default random seed.
 Otherwise every time, you will re-generate the same events. you need to "mv rndstat.dat rndstat.dat.prev" every time if you want to get new events.
 This means we can't use grape in farm jobs directly and we have to generate many files first as farm job input. refer to http://research.kek.jp/people/tabe/grape/FAQ/rndstat.html
 4. Various cuts like mom and angle etc can be applied in the input file, they can be used carefully to focus the simulation on interested physical region and particular detector acceptance and trigger condition.
 5. with interference on for electron pair, the scattering e- and decay e- are not distinguishable.
 Absolutely NO cut can be applied on any of them without careful consideration, like PMIN,PMAX,THMIN,THMAX,MASSLL etc. A lepton stored in the 8th line has smaller transverse momentum than that of a lepton in the 10th line of the output
-6. output has two trees "h1" including event info, refer to http://research.kek.jp/people/tabe/grape/CPC/node8.html
+6. root output has two trees. "h1" including event info with unit in GeV and h11 including crosssection info. refer to http://research.kek.jp/people/tabe/grape/CPC/node8.html
 7. total cross section in pb for the simulated phase space,divide it by number of event generated to have the correct weight for each event.
 It's stored in several places
    (a) tree "h11" including xsec[0]
    (b) section "Convergency Behavior for the Integration Step" of the "integ" log file "bases.result".
 It's the last iteration of the entry "Estimate(+- Error )order".
 It's a good idea to check to see these iteration converges.